information+ presentations workshops exhibition registration supporters about

 Mushon Zer-Aviv, Shenkar College

-Dominikus Baur, none
+Dominikus Baur, Independent Researcher

 Christopher Collins, Ontario Tech University